-For non commercial woodlands, CGT is payable on sale of the timber, however the chattels exemption should apply, provided the gains arising from the timber do not exceed £6,000.
+For non-commercial woodlands, CGT is payable on sale of the timber.
+However, the chattels exemption should apply to the sale of felled timber provided the proceeds arising from sale of each felled tree do not exceed £6,000.

 Gift Relief/Holdover relief on the land (solum or prairie value)